 What to look for in ethical and sustainable activewear

 Recycled synthetics: Natural materials can get soaked in an intense workout.
 If that bothers you, go for recycled when choosing synthetics.
 Just grab yourself a Microfiber Filter to attach to your washing machine or a Guppyfriend bag to catch the microfibers that inevitably break off so they don’t end up in our waterways.
+And don’t worry: recycled plastic clothing is not inherently toxic, no matter what the wellness influencers say.

 Performance: It probably goes without saying, but you want activewear that’s actually high-quality so it’s comfortable enough to get your sweat on and won’t tear in the middle of a workout.
 Customer reviews are a great place to check for performance.